-The body row is an excellent upper body exercise and beneficial for those wanting to progress into full body weight pull-ups.
+The body row is a great upper body exercise and helpful for those who want to get into full body weight pull-ups.

 Primary Muscles Used: Biceps